 Objectives and Content

-- has an understanding of what historical factors form the background for current issues in today¿s Latin American society and culture
+- can identify important historical factors which form the background for current issues in today¿s Latin American society and culture

-- has an understanding of how different perspectives influence the representations of Latin American history and society
+- can analyze critically different representations of Latin American history and society

 - can discuss topics related to Latin American history, especially topics related to the 20th century

 - can explain key features and contexts of Latin American history